Nigeria's twin town ponders cause of multiple births

 Oyenike Bamimore, who sells the bread, said she was living proof that the diet was the cause.
 “Because I eat okra leaves a lot, I gave birth to eight sets of twins,” she said.

-Reporting by Alexis Akwagyiram; Additional reporting by Seun Sanni and Afolabi Sotunde; Editing by Giles Elgood
+Reporting by Alexis Akwagyiram; Additional reporting by Seun Sanni, Afolabi Sotunde and Angela Ukomadu; Editing by Giles Elgood